ch2isk4kos/pwa-demo/README.md

 </br>

-## install app
+## Install App

-Fork the repo to your local machine.
+Fork this repo to your local machine.

 Open your terminal and run the following command: